gsl-lite/gsl-lite/README.md

 Expects(): Allows a true expression
 Ensures(): Allows a true expression
 Expects(): Terminates on a false expression
-Ensures(): Terminates on a false expressionat(): Terminates access to non-existing C-array elements at(): Terminates access to non-existing std::array elements at(): Terminates access to non-existing std::vector elements at(): Allows access to existing C-array elements
+Ensures(): Terminates on a false expression at(): Terminates access to non-existing C-array elements at(): Terminates access to non-existing std::array elements at(): Terminates access to non-existing std::vector elements at(): Allows access to existing C-array elements